arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 12/19/2022 23:00 (UTC)`.
+The last change was detected on `Tuesday 12/20/2022 00:00 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code